 Under the terms of federal grants, periodic audits are required and certain costs may be questioned as not being appropriate expenditures under the terms of the grants.
 Such audits could lead to reimbursement to the grantor agencies.
 The University's management believes disallowances, if any, will not have a material effect on the University's financial position.

 NOTE M - SUBSEQUENT EVENTS

-The University has evaluated subsequent events through October 12, 2020, the date the financial statements were issued.
+The University has evaluated subsequent events through October 15, 2021, the date the financial statements were issued.
+The University is not aware of any subsequent events that require recognition or disclosure in the financial statements.